 Chia seeds pack such a nutritional punch that it is commonly known as a superfood.
-With protein content of up to 25 percent and dietary fiber reaching 30 percent, mature chia seeds of all colours are a wholesome addition to yogurt, salad, cereals, rice and drinks.
-They contains significant amounts of omega-3 fatty acids, vitamins, minerals and antioxidants.
+With a protein content of up to 25 percent and dietary fiber reaching 30 percent, mature chia seeds of all colors are a wholesome addition to yogurt, salad, cereals, rice, and drinks.
+They contain significant amounts of omega-3 fatty acids, vitamins, minerals, and antioxidants.

-Can refer to this article on what is chia seeds superfood for more details.
+You can refer to this article on what is chia seeds superfood for more reviews done.

 The description below is taken from https://en.wikipedia.org/wiki/Chia_seed

 A 100-gram serving of chia seeds is a rich source of the B vitamins thiamine and niacin (54% and 59%, respectively of the Daily Value (DV)), and a good source of the B vitamins riboflavin and folate (14% and 12%, respectively).
 The same amount of chia seeds is also a rich source of the dietary minerals calcium, iron, magnesium, manganese, phosphorus, and zinc (more than 20% DV).

 9 Brands of white black chia seeds

 I wanted to try many brands of chia seeds, of different countries and from different markets.
 I would like to see if there are differences in tastes (it is generally tasteless, but there is a distinct melon feel), mouth texture.
 I also spent time reading up on the nutrient values of each brand.
 For some brands, such as The Chia Co, or Redman, I bought both white and black seeds from the brands (hence you can see there are more than 9 packs in the photo)